New subscribers FAQ

 To learn more about the live webinar schedule, go here.

-Sage Construction Management strongly recommends having an individual from the accounting and project management departments lead the implementation process.
-Basically, new subscribers should take one recently awarded project and setup the project, directory, job cost codes, client/prime contract, and budgets.
-After accounting and project management staff are comfortable with the Sage Construction Management process, the estimating department can learn how to document leads, share drawings and specs with vendors using the invitation to bid (ITB) feature, prepare estimates, and request and collect bids using RFP packages.
+Sage Construction Management strongly recommends having accounting and project management lead the implementation.
+Start by setting up one recently awarded project, including the project, directory, job cost codes, client or prime contract, and budgets.
+Once teams are comfortable, estimating can document leads, share drawings and specifications, prepare estimates, and request bids using invitation to bid and RFP packages.

-Establishing a master cost code structure early on is highly beneficial, as it enables efficient information flow across departments, such as estimating, project management, accounting, and executive leadership.
-To support this, Sage Construction Managementrecommends scheduling a meeting with key department heads to review and align on the structure.
-While this step isn’t required on day one of implementation, it typically becomes essential within the first few weeks.
+Establishing a master cost code structure early supports efficient information flow across estimating, project management, accounting, and leadership.
+Sage Construction Management recommends meeting with department heads to align on the structure.
+While not required on day one, this typically becomes essential within the first few weeks.

 To learn more about cost codes in Sage Construction Management, go here.